stelianabudai/musiclibrary/README.md

 npm start
 ```

-Then, open the page [http://localhost:3003/home](http://localhost:3003/home) in your web browser.
+Then open the page [http://localhost:3003/home](http://localhost:3003/home) in your web browser.

 ## Alternative -> start both application and mong-db with: docker docker-compose up -d